sickozell/SickoCV/README.md

 #### RIGHT-CLICK MENU
-Knob Range (stepSeq only): sets the range of the step knobs (default -10/+10v).
+- **Knob Range** (stepSeq only): sets the range of the step knobs (default -10/+10v)
-Run input: 'Gate' is the default setting as explained above, 'Trig' will toggle run on/off by triggers on run input.
+- **Run input**: 'Gate' is the default setting as explained above, 'Trig' will toggle run on/off by triggers on run input
-Reverse Input Voltage: 'Positive' is the default setting as explained above, 'Negative' will advance backwards with -1v or less applied to REV input.
+- **Reverse Input Voltage**: 'Positive' is the default setting as explained above, 'Negative' will advance backwards with -1v or less applied to REV input
-Output type (trigSeq only): 'Trig' (default) outputs a 1ms trigger, 'Gate' outputs a high gate for all step duration, 'Clock' outputs a gate of the same length of the clock input.
+- **Output type** (trigSeq only): 'Trig' (default) outputs a 1ms trigger, 'Gate' outputs a high gate for all step duration, 'Clock' outputs a gate of the same length of the clock input
-Reset on Run: A step reset is applied when the sequencer goes from OFF to RUN (default).
+- **Reset on Run**: A step reset is applied when the sequencer goes from OFF to RUN (default)
-1st Clock after reset: if 'Don't Advance' is ticked, the first clock detected won't advance the sequencer (default).
+- **1st Clock after reset**: if 'Don't Advance' is ticked, the first clock detected won't advance the sequencer (default)
-TURING MODE (trigSeq trigSeq+ only): Enables the TURING mode as explained above, it activates 'Bit Resolution' and 'Voltage progression' options.
+- **TURING MODE** (trigSeq trigSeq+ only): Enables the TURING mode as explained above, it activates 'Bit Resolution' and 'Voltage progression' options
-Load/Save Single Sequence  (trigSeq trigSeq+ only).
-This is used to save single sequences in a ".tss" file that can be used in randLoops modules too.
+- **Load/Save Single Sequence** (trigSeq trigSeq+ only).
+This is used to save single sequences in a ".tss" file that can be used in randLoops modules too
-Initialize on start: doesn't remeber the last step reached when Rack is reloaded.
+- **Initialize on start**: doesn't remeber the last step reached when Rack is reloaded

 Plus versions only:
-Copy/paste seq: copy and paste the current sequence and the length/reset settings in the clipboard (does not work across multiple modules).
+- **Copy/paste seq**: copy and paste the current sequence and the length/reset settings in the clipboard (does not work across multiple modules)
-Load/Save PROG presets: load or save a 'ssp' or 'tsp' preset file with all programmed sequences, including lengths, reset settings, and right-click menu settings.
+- **Load/Save PROG presets**: load or save a 'ssp' or 'tsp' preset file with all programmed sequences, including lengths, reset settings, and right-click menu settings
-Erase ALL progs: resets all stored programs to default.
+- **Erase ALL progs**: resets all stored programs to default

 [back to top](#table-of-contents)